Can I eat catfish while pregnant?

 7Maintain proper food safety practices during preparation.

-Common Questions About catfish in Pregnant
+Common Questions About catfish While Pregnant

 Can I eat catfish while pregnant?